 Can Parrots Eat Pumpkin Seeds?

-- Remove them from the pumpkin’s core.
-Remove the pulp and strings.
+- Remove them from the pumpkin’s core, taking out the pulp and strings.

 - Dry the seeds using a clean towel and place them onto a baking tray.